Washington Nationals (NA)

 Washington Nationals: The Early Years

 A second Nationals team joined the National Association for the 1875 season.
-This time the team managed to win 5 games, but they also dropped out of the league, this time on July 7th.
+That team managed to win 5 games, but they also dropped out of the league, this time on July 7th.
 It is not known whether this Nationals team is the same as the previous Nationals team or whether not the Nationals have any ties to the 1873 Washington Blue Legs, who also played in the NA.
-It would be nine years before Washington would have a professional baseball club and the name the Nationals would return.
+It would be nine years before Washington would have another professional baseball club and the name the Nationals would return.

 Washington Nationals 1880s